Przemek-Szadkowski/todoApp_FE_and_BE/README.md

 ## General info

 I have made this app during Express.js block.
-It is my first thin I have ever made in Express.js on my own.
+It is my first thing I have ever made in Express.js on my own.

 ## Screenshots